robotnyc/vacation-mode-action/README.md

 This action helps maintainers of open source projects go on vacation by limiting community interactions within a repository.
 During this time commenting, opening issues, or creating pull requests will be limited to a defined group.

+This action uses the [interaction limit feature](https://docs.github.com/en/github/building-a-strong-community/limiting-interactions-in-your-repository).
+The issue with this feature is it only can be enabled for 24 hours.
+This action works around this in a way that hopefully makes it easier for the project maintainer and for the community.

 ## Usage

 1. Create an issue with a title that contains "vacation".
 For example, "🌴 On Vacation Next Week".